-A Member shall be entitled to an Early Retirement Pension if his employment with both his Employer and the PepsiCo Organization terminates on or after age 55 but before his Normal Retirement Age, and after he has completed 10 or more years of Service.
+A Member shall be entitled to an Early Retirement Pension if his employment with his Employer (or if later, his employment with the PepsiCo Organization) terminates on or after age 55 but before his Normal Retirement Age, and after he has completed 10 or more years of Service.
 The Member's Annuity Starting Date ordinarily shall be his Normal Retirement Date.
-The Member may, however, by filing a written election with the Vice President, direct that his Annuity Starting Date shall be the first day of any month after the Member terminates employment with both his Employer and the PepsiCo Organization but before the Member's Normal Retirement Date.
+The Member may, however, by filing a written election with the Vice President, direct that his Annuity Starting Date shall be the first day of any month after the day the Member terminates employment with his Employer (or if later, the day the Member terminates employment with the PepsiCo Organization) but before the Member's Normal Retirement Date.
 The amount of such Pension shall be computed in accordance with Table A as if the Member retired at his Normal Retirement Date, but on the basis of the Member's Highest Average Monthly Salary (as defined in Table A) and Pensionable Service as of his employment termination date; provided, however, that, in the case of a Member electing to receive his Pension prior to attaining his Normal Retirement Date, the amount of his Pension shall be reduced by 4/12 of 1 percent for each month by which the day on which the Pension commences precedes the date on which the Member would have attained age 62.